skrey/yellow-extensions/README.md

 Need help?
 Have a question?
 ---------------------------
-Looking for something, then get in touch with others.
+Looking for something, then get in touch with other users.
 Visit [Yellow on Reddit](http://www.reddit.com/r/yellowcms/), follow [Yellow on Twitter](https://twitter.com/yellowcms).